-Geometry Connections is the second in a three-year sequence of college preparatory mathematics high school courses.
-This course emphasizes several big ideas in an integrated algebra/geometry context.
+Geometry Connections emphasizes several big ideas in an integrated algebra/geometry context.
 Key concepts addressed in this course are transformations; relationships between figures, properties, and measurements of plane figures and three-dimensional shapes; investigation and proof; geometric construction; and probability.